-- School's SENCO works collaboratively across a range of multi-disciplinary professionals, including NHS therapies, Children's Social Care Services, hospital Paediatric Services and Children & Adult Mental Health Services.
+- The school has a SEND page on the web site that signposts parents / carers to appropriate information and support. - School's SENCO works collaboratively across a range of multi-disciplinary professionals, including NHS therapies, Children's Social Care Services, hospital Paediatric Services and Children & Adult Mental Health Services.
 By working collaboratively school is able to support both the parents/carers alongside individual pupils in helping to meet needs. - Both the Headteacher and Deputy Head access a range of professional networks to help ensure that Royal Cross remains updated across a range of specialist support services for parents/carers and pupils.